ActiveState/cli/pkg/platform/runtime/ARCHITECTURE.md

 **Invariants**:

-- It is the only package where the `api` package is used.
+- It is the only package where the `model` package is used.
-- When `setup/Setup.InstallRuntime()` finishes successfully, the runtime can be loaded from the disk without further Platform communication.
+- When `setup/Setup.Update()` finishes successfully, the runtime can be loaded from the disk without further Platform communication.
 - This package does not comprise build engine specific code.
-It is hidden behind the `setup/common/Setuper` interface
+It is hidden behind the `setup/implementations` interface

+### Setup.Events package

+The `events` package in the `setup` directory provides structs to handle setup events, which can be sent from parallel running threads.
+The `RuntimeEventHandler` translates these events to commands for "digester" implementations.
+The default digesters are implemented in the `runbits.changesummary` and `runbits.progressbar` packages.

 ### Runtime implementations

-As we have two (maybe more) flavors of builds (Camel and Alternative), we split out the specific implementations for how to set them up in an implementation package called `impl`.
+As we have two (maybe more) flavors of builds (Camel and Alternative), we split out the specific implementations for how to set them up in an implementation package called `implementations`.

 The actual runtime implementations are in the sub-packages `alternative` and `camel`.

-This `impl` package can contain common functionality between the specific implementations and defines the interfaces the implementations have to fulfill.

 **Invariant**:

-- The functions in these package are not calling any api functions.
+- The functions in these package are not calling any model functions.

-Artifact package

-The `artifact` package provides an abstraction of artifact information that can be generated from recipes.
-The idea is to address the use-case where we want to meta-data like the dependency tree about the current project.

-## Tests

-I suggest the following tests:

-- setup/setup_test.go: tests the entire set up of a runtime based on a mocked API client.
-This is the most complicated part, and it involves some asynchronous operations.
-So, it will be nice to have some unit-tests available, to test some edge cases, especially w.r.t. message handling.
-- artifact/artifact_test.go: Tests to ensure that we can parse the returned Recipe structure correctly.
-- api/client/default_test.go: Here we could add some very focused integration tests, that should fail if the backend changes in an incompatible way.